ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ### Lifecycle behavior
 {: #ac-progressive-rollout-lifecycle-behavior}

-Keep the following lifecycle behaviors in mind:
+Understanding the lifecycle behavior helps you to manage the interaction between progressive rollouts and other features. {{site.data.keyword.appconfig_short}} maintains strict separation between delivery strategies.

 - If an experiment is running, you can't create a progressive rollout.
 - If a progressive rollout is running, you can't start an experiment on the same flag.
 - To stop a rollout, you must use the dedicated stop rollout APIs.

-## Configuring a progressive rollout
+## Configuring progressive rollout
 {: #ac-configure-progressive-rollout}

 You can configure progressive rollout at the flag level or at the targeting rule level.